AleOnori98/RAMP-Streamlit/README.md

 ---

 ## Running the Streamlit App
-From the project root:
+From the project’s root directory, simply run:

 ```bash
 streamlit run app.py
 ```
-The app will open automatically in the browser, or you can visit:
+Streamlit will automatically start a local development server.
+If the browser does not open automatically, navigate to:

 ```bash
 http://localhost:8501
 ```
+The UI guides you step-by-step, so no manual scripting is required.
+Enjoy!:)

 ## 👥 Contacts